The etonogestrel implant is to prevent pregnancy.

 - If you have ever had an allergic reaction to a medicine.

-- If you are taking any other medicines, including those available to buy without a prescription, herbal and complementary medicines.
+- If you are taking any other medicines, including those available to buy without a prescription, as well as herbal and complementary medicines.
 This is because some medicines interfere with the way progestogen contraceptives work.

 How an etonogestrel implant is inserted